thegridelectric/gridworks-protocol/docs/types/spaceheat-node-gt.rst

 SpaceheatNodeGt
 ==========================
-Python pydantic class corresponding to json type `spaceheat.node.gt`, version `100`.
+Python pydantic class corresponding to json type `spaceheat.node.gt`, version `101`.

 .. autoclass:: gwproto.types.SpaceheatNodeGt
     :members:

 **ShNodeId**:
-    - Description:
+    - Description: Spaceheat Node Id.
+Immutable identifier for a Spaceheat Node.
     - Format: UuidCanonicalTextual

-**Alias**:
-    - Description:
+**Name**:
+    - Description: Functional identifier for a Spaceheat Node.
+Names indicate chain of command via the "dot" hierarchy.
+That is, `a.b` will only listen to commands from `a`.
+This name can and will change, in particular, for Nodes that are under the AtomicTNode chain of command when the dispatch contract is live.
-    - Format: LeftRightDot
+    - Format: SpaceheatName

 **ActorClass**:
     - Description:

-**Role**:
-    - Description:

 **DisplayName**:
     - Description:

 **ComponentId**:
     - Description: Unique identifier for Spaceheat Node's Component.
 Used if a Spaceheat Node is associated with a physical device.
-    - Format: UuidCanonicalTextual

-**ReportingSamplePeriodS**:
-    - Description:

-**RatedVoltageV**:
-    - Description:
-    - Format: PositiveInteger

-**TypicalVoltageV**:
-    - Description:
-    - Format: PositiveInteger

 **InPowerMetering**:
-    - Description:
+    - Description: This exists and is True if the SpaceheatNode is part of the power metering that is used for market participation.
+Small loads like circulator pumps and fans may be metered to determine their behavior but are are likely NOT part of the power metering used for market participation.

 **TypeName**:
     - Description: All GridWorks Versioned Types have a fixed TypeName, which is a string of lowercase alphanumeric words separated by periods, most significant word (on the left) starting with an alphabet character, and final word NOT all Hindu-Arabic numerals.